TAKING AN EARLY COLLEGE COURSE

 Bates College

 - Bates Early College Program offers free college classes to local high school seniors.
 This is a competitive program that requires an application which includes a short written response about why you want to take classes at Bates.
-TWO recommendation letters are requried: one from a teacher and one from your counselor.
-Deadline: TBA for 2025 - typically mid-May.
+TWO recommendation letters are required: one from a teacher and one from your counselor.
+Deadline: typically mid-May, but varies each year.
+Check with your counselor.

-Check in with your counselor if you are interested in looking at early college opportunites at other colleges/universities.
+Check in with your counselor if you are interested in looking at early college opportunities at other colleges/universities.

 - Meet the Staff